21 Best Fishing Vests Of 2023: Recommended By River Guides

 The Simms Guide Vest

-The Simms Guide Vest is one of the most comfortable and best fishing vests on the market.
+The Simms Guide Vest is one of the most comfortable and best river vests on the market.

 The padded shoulders and neck are only one of the reasons that this vest is so comfortable.